The story so far

 1999

-Silver, the common seal pup arrives with a broken pelvis, and goes on to become the sanctuary’s first and only permanent resident.
+Silver, the common seal pup arrives with a broken pelvis, and went on to become the sanctuary’s first and only permanent resident.

 2000